-Upon arrival from Bellingham, I quickly discovered that my original flight that I had booked myself on to San Diego had been delayed, and they hadn’t even started boarding yet.
+Upon arrival from Bellingham, I quickly discovered that my Alaska Airlines 737-800 exit row economy seat flight to San Diego had been delayed, and they hadn’t even started boarding yet.
 Score!
 Hoping for the opportunity to get put back on that flight instead of the later one they had rebooked me on earlier in the afternoon, I approached the gate agents to see if there was any chance that they could fit me in.

 Quite simply…nope.
 That flight was overbooked and they already gave my seat away.
 Oh well – I was confirmed on the next flight only two hours later so I really didn’t mind.